thedeveloperever/optimac/README.md

 Removes Bonjour

-Removes 30 to 50+ extra processes, which saves you around 400MB to 2GB of RAM.
+Removes over 75 extra processes, which saves you around 400MB to 2GB of RAM.